LGBTQ rights in Iran: HIV/AIDS

 Despite the deeply conservative character of the government in Iran, its efforts to stop the spread of HIV/AIDS have been quite progressive.
 The first official reports of HIV/AIDS in Iran were reported in 1987, and a government commission was formed, albeit it was not until the 1990s that a comprehensive policy began to arise.

 In 1997, Arash Alaei and his brother, Kamiar, were given permission to open up a small office for HIV/AIDS research among prisoners and with a few years, despite public protests, they helped open the first general HIV/AIDS clinics.
 A booklet was approved, with explanation of condoms, and distributed to high school students.
 By the late 1990s, a comprehensive educational campaign existed.
 Several clinics opened up to offer free testing and counseling.
 Government funds were allocated to distribute condoms to prostitutes, clean needles and drug rehabilitation to addicts and programs aired on television advocating the use of condoms.
 While there are shortages, medication is given to all Iranian citizens free of charge.

 The Alaei brothers were joined in their educational campaign by Minoo Mohraz, who was also an early proponent of greater HIV/AIDS education, who chairs a research center in Tehran.
 Along with government funding, UNICEF has funded several Iranian volunteer based groups that seek to promote greater education about the pandemic and to combat the prejudice that often follows Iranians who have it.

 In June 2008, the Alaei brothers were detained, without charge, by the government in Iran, after attending an international conference on HIV/AIDS.
 The government has since accused the two doctors of attending the conference as part of a larger plotting to overthrow the government.

 In 2007, the government in Iran stated that 18,320 Iranians had been infected with HIV, bringing the official number of deaths to 2,800, although critics claimed that the actual number might've been much higher.
 Officially, drug addiction is the most common way that Iranians become infected.

-While educational programs exist for prostitutes and drug addicts, no educational campaign for LGBT people has been allowed to exist.
+While educational programs exist for prostitutes and drug addicts, no educational campaign for LGBTQ people has been allowed to exist.
 In talking about the situation Kaveh Khoshnood stated, "Some people would be able to talk about their own drug addiction or their family members, but they find it incredibly difficult to talk about homosexuality in any way".
 "If you're not acknowledging its existence, you're certainly not going to be developing any programs [for gays]".